Airbus says tougher to meet jet delivery goal after snags

-PARIS (Reuters) - European planemaker Airbus softened its key target for jet deliveries on Wednesday and warned reaching it would be a “greater stretch” after a sequence of industrial problems.
+PARIS (Reuters) - European planemaker Airbus softened its key target for jet deliveries on Wednesday and warned that reaching it would be a “greater stretch” after a sequence of industrial problems.

-The cautious tone on deliveries, which drive revenues and profits, came despite higher than expected third-quarter core earnings at Europe’s largest aerospace group.
+The cautious tone on deliveries - which implied a 2 percent cut in the annual target by changing its parameters to include a recently acquired Canadian jet - came despite higher than expected third-quarter core earnings and strong demand from airlines.

 The maker of jetliners, satellites and helicopters said it had made an adjusted operating profit of 1.576 billion euros ($1.8 billion) in the quarter on revenues of 15.451 billion.